What is Project Cost Management?

 Most activities involve using people to perform work.
 Some activities involve materials and consumables.
 Other tasks involve creating an asset using mainly information inputs (e.g., engineering or software design).
 Usually, people use tools such as equipment to help them.
 In some cases, automated tools may perform the work with little or no human effort.

 Resource planning starts during the scope and execution plan development process.
-Here, various structures like the work breakdown structure (WBS), organizational breakdown structure (OBS), Resource Breakdown Structure (RBS), work packages, and execution strategy are developed.
-The OBS categorizes labor resources or responsibilities, facilitating resource planning since all resources fall under someone’s responsibility as outlined in the OBS.
+Here, various structures like the Work Breakdown Structure (WBS), Organizational Breakdown Structure (OBS), Resource Breakdown Structure (RBS), work packages, and execution strategy are developed.

 Resource estimating, often included in cost estimating, identifies the required quantities of resources for each activity, such as hours, tools, and materials.
 Schedule planning and development determine the sequence of work activities, followed by resource planning.
 Resource planning involves evaluating estimated resource quantities, assessing availability and limitations, and optimizing resource usage over time, all while considering project circumstances.
 This optimization occurs iteratively through the duration estimating and resource allocation steps within the schedule planning and development process.

-Step 2: Estimating the costs of your project
+Step 2: Estimating project costs

 Cost estimating is the predictive process used to quantify, cost, and price the resources required by the scope of an investment option, activity, or project.
 It involves applying techniques that convert quantified technical and programmatic information about an asset or project into finance and resource information.
 Estimating outputs primarily serve as inputs for business planning, cost analysis, and decision-making.
 They also inform decision-making and project cost and schedule control processes